Prevention of Colon Polyps and Cancer

 Polyps and Cancer

 Polyps are growths that form on the inside lining of the colon.
 They are usually shaped like mushrooms or dome-like buttons, and vary in size from a tiny pea to larger than a plum.
-While colon polyps start out as benign tumors, certain types of polyps (called an adenoma or adenomatous polyp) may turn into cancer.
+While colon polyps start out as benign tumors, certain types of polyps (called an adenoma, adenomatous polyp, or serrated polyps) may turn into cancer.
 The risk is greater as the polyp gets larger.
-Adenomatous polyps can be removed before they become cancerous with a procedure called colonoscopy.
+Adenomatous and serrated polyps can be removed before they become cancerous with a procedure called colonoscopy.
 Under light sedation, a lighted flexible tube is inserted into the colon, allowing the physician to see the inside of the colon and remove polyps.

 Causes and Risks

 The complete cause of polyp formation and colon cancer is unknown, but it is known that heredity plays a key role.
 Certain genes seem to prevent colon cancer from developing.
 Some people may lose these protective genes.
 A person whose parents, brothers or sisters have colon cancer or polyps is at significantly greater risk of developing it.
 There is also risk, but to a lesser degree, if uncles, aunts or grandparents have had the disease.
 Therefore, people with a family history of polyps and colon cancer should be evaluated by their physician and examined regularly.

 It only makes sense that a disease that originates in the gut should somehow be related to diet.
 While genetic factors are probably the most important, let’s look at the effects of diet.